Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Useful Lemmas

 where $D(\cdot\|\cdot)$ denotes the relative entropy.
-The first inequality is Pinsker's \cite{ohya2004quantum}, the second inequality is due to $k$ repeated applications of the strong data processing inequality of Ref.~\cite{muller2016relative} and the unitary invariance of the relative entropy, and the third inequality is due to an upper bound on the relative entropy of purity. \end{proof}
+The first inequality is Pinsker's \cite{ohya2004quantum}, and the second inequality comes from a direct application of Supplementary Lemma 6 in Ref.~\cite{wang2020noise} {(adapted from Corollary 5.6 of Ref.~\cite{hirche2020contraction})}. \end{proof}